 AMY ZHANG

-This year, Amy is excited to expand Youth Outreach to elementary schools.
-Other than Youth Outreach, Amy volunteers within the program to remove invasive species at Mount ToImie, transplant camas in the school garden, and attend beach cleanups.
+Beyond Youth Outreach, Amy volunteered throughout the Environmental Leadership program by removing invasive species at Mount Tolmie, transplanting camas in the school garden, and participating in local beach cleanups.